mikessh/migec/README.md

 - Assembly of consensuses for original molecules that entered library preparation by grouping reads with identical molecular identifiers

-- Extraction of CDR3 regions and determination of V/J genes for human and mouse immune receptors (TRA/TRB/TRG/TRD and IGH/IGL/IGK)
+- Extraction of CDR3 regions and determination of V/(D)/J genes for human and mouse immune receptors (TRA/TRB/TRG/TRD and IGH/IGL/IGK)

 - Additional filtering of hot-spot errors

 - Flexible and straightforward batch processing

-- Currently all species-gene pairs that have germline sequences (based on IMGT) that allow CDR3 identification are supported
+- Currently all species-gene pairs that have germline sequences (based on [IMGT](http://www.imgt.org/)) that allow CDR3 identification are supported

   Species              | Gene
   ---------------------|-----------------------------------